neondatabase/pg-import/README.md

 - `--accept-all`: Automatically accepts all prompts if set to `true`.
 The default value is `false`.
   - Example: `--accept-all true`

+- `--backup-file-path`: Specifies the path and filename for the backup file.
+If not set, the default value is dump_restore_{randomly_generated_string}.bak.
+  - Example: `--backup-file-path "../Downloads/example.bak"`

 ## When Migrating to Neon

 - Make sure your Neon plan supports your database size.
 The Neon Free Tier offers 0.5 GiB of storage.
 For larger data sizes, upgrade to the Launch or Scale plan.
 See [Neon plans](https://neon.tech/docs/introduction/plans).